MerlinsLair/merlin/x/superfluid/README.md

 "hooks" messages to refresh delegation amounts (`RefreshIntermediaryDelegationAmounts`) and to increase delegation on lockup (`IncreaseSuperfluidDelegation`).
-Then, we see whether or not the superfluid OSMO currently delegated is worth more or less than this expected delegation amount amount.
-If the OSMO is worth more, we do instant undelegations and immediately burn the OSMO.
-If less, we mint OSMO and update the amount delegated.
+Then, we see whether or not the superfluid MER currently delegated is worth more or less than this expected delegation amount amount.
+If the MER is worth more, we do instant undelegations and immediately burn the MER.
+If less, we mint MER and update the amount delegated.
 A simplified diagram of this whole process is found below:

 <br/>